veprbl/libepecur/README.md

 Intro
 =====

-This is the software for alternative analysis of the data taken at EPECUR experiment conducted at 10 GeV proton synchrotron located at ITEP, Moscow.
+This is a software for alternative analysis of the data taken at EPECUR experiment conducted at 10 GeV proton synchrotron located at ITEP, Moscow.
 The existing mainline analysis provides differential cross sections for elastic pion-proton scattering.
 This data shows some peculiarity, which may signify existence of the N(1685) resonance.
 The idea of this analysis is to try to look at inelastic scattering events to see if an additional conformation for this peculiarity can be obtained.
-Because the current setup is designed for elastic event observation there are not many options to approach this.
-In this analysis we will look at one track event output as a function of incident momentum and some angle.
+Because the current experimental setup is designed for elastic event observation there are not many options to approach this.
+In this analysis we are looking at inclusive one track event cross-section-like observable as a function of incident momentum.
 Branching of N(1685) to inelastic events is predicted to be high, so we expect resonance to manifest itself clear enough in the dependency of output on incident momentum.
+The only signature of the sought resonance would be it's narrow width (less than 30 GeV) and it's mass.

 Quick start
 ===========